Harsh902/AI_Project/README.md

 # AI_Project

-# CityPersons and INRIA YOLO Training Pipeline
+# CityPersons and INRIA YOLO Training Pipeline And Jetson Tips

-This document outlines the full process of downloading the **CityPersons** and **INRIA** datasets, converting its annotations to **YOLO format**, and training/validating the YOLO model.
+This document outlines the full process of downloading the **CityPersons** and **INRIA** datasets, converting its annotations to **YOLO format**, and training/validating the YOLO model and how to get our results on the Jetson.
 ---

 License: Apache Version 2.0